Se habla español

 Many immigrants have lived in the U.S. for years.
 They have built homes, families, and stable lives.
 The proposed changes could remove this sense of security and leave millions unsure of what will happen next.

-More enforcement actions such as ICE raids also risk damaging the relationship between immigrant communities and local law enforcement.
+More enforcement actions, such as Immigration and Customs Enforcement ICE raids, also risk damaging the relationship between immigrant communities and local law enforcement.
 This can create deep divisions and make it harder for communities to function safely and effectively.

 Why Project 2025 Immigration Raises Concerns for Immigrant Communities: